-Although all yoga is potentially therapeutic and helpful for most, Yoga Therapy is a specialised modality that works synonymous with other Health Care Practitioners.
-It is an emerging, complementary and personalised therapy with a growing scientific evidence base.
+Although all yoga potentially offers therapeutic benefits for many, Yoga Therapy is a specialised modality that works synonymous with other Health Care Practitioners and services.
+It is a world-wide, complementary and personalised therapy with a growing scientific evidence base.

-Yoga Therapy is the specialised application of yogic tools—postures/exercises, breathwork, meditation techniques, and more—to address an individual’s physical, mental, and emotional needs, or those of a small group.
+Therapeutic Yoga is the specialised application of yogic tools—postures/exercises, breathwork, meditation techniques, and more—to address an individual’s physical, mental, and emotional needs, or those of a small group.

 Recently re-defined by the International Association of Yoga Therapists: